IBM/event-streams/_10.3/01-about/01-whats-new.md

 ### Move to IBM Container Registry

-Images for {{site.data.reuse.short_name}} release 10.3.1 and later are available in the [IBM Cloud Container Registry](https://icr.io).
-Images for earlier releases are are still available in the [Docker Container Registry](https://docker.io).
+All images for {{site.data.reuse.short_name}}, including the latest 10.3.1 release, are available in the [IBM Cloud Container Registry](https://icr.io).
+Images for earlier releases than 10.3.1 are also available in the [Docker Container Registry](https://docker.io).

 ### Support for {{site.data.reuse.openshift}} 4.8